🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 US Military Spending

 The United States spends $886B per year on defense — 3.4% of GDP, more than the next 10 countries combined, and $28,095 every single second.
+But the official number is a lie.
+When you include veterans' care, nuclear weapons, intelligence, homeland security, and interest on war debt, the true cost exceeds $1.5T per year.
 The Pentagon has never passed an audit.

 $886B